 1. I will become familiar with the overall theme and teachings of each chapter.

 2. I will have a better recollection of the book overall and chapter by chapter.

 3. I will discover concepts for deeper study within each chapter that would lend themselves to a deeper, more thorough study.

-4. I will discover various cross references that will that will provide internal context (context within the book of Romans itself) as well as external context (context outside the book of Romans, both Old and New Testament).
+4. I will discover various cross-references that that will provide internal context (context within the book of Romans itself) as well as external context (context outside the book of Romans, both Old and New Testament).

 5. The study method helps serve as a point of drive and direction.

 I highly recommend this book if you are looking for a new way of approaching Bible Study.
 It is a good place to start and will prepare you to deeply and effectively study the word of GOD.
 Remember to PRAY BEFORE YOU STUDY!
-Ask GOD to help open you mind and heart to his word.
+Ask God to help open your mind and heart to his word.